s-victor/TinyPedal/docs/customization.md

 To assign a heatmap preset to a specific widget, set `heatmap_name` value of the widget to the corresponding name defined in `heatmap.json` file.

+A heatmap preset consists of heatmap name, temperature (Celsius), color (HEX code).
 In case of typo errors within `heatmap.json` file, the APP will automatically fall back to use built-in default heatmap preset.
 User will need to manually correct those typo errors in `heatmap.json` file in order to use customized heatmap.

 To restore all heatmap settings back to default, just delete `heatmap.json` file.